Black Rock (2012 film): Plot

 After hiding separately, they meet up at a childhood fort and decide to wait until nightfall before trying to reach their boat.
 Upon doing so, they discover the two men have cut the rope that tied the boat to the shore, sending it floating out to sea.
 Abby and Lou both believe they could swim it but Sarah believes it's too far and that they'd die from hypothermia before reaching it.
 As they crawl towards the shore, Sarah loudly protests the plan and runs back towards the tree line where she is shot in the head by the men.
 Lou and Abby try to swim for the boat but cannot make it, instead heading back to another part of the shore.
 Alex falls down a hill while chasing them and breaks his leg.
-Lou and Abby return to the fort, take their clothes off and bury them to fake their deaths.
+Louise and Abby return to the fort, take their wet clothes off and huddling for warmth.
 They then find the time capsule and retrieve a Swiss army knife from inside which they use to sharpen sticks into weapons.
 As they do, they talk about the past and reconcile.

-The next morning, while completely naked, the two search the island and find the hunters camping on the beach, with an injured Alex sleeping nearby.
+The next morning the two search the island and find the hunters camping on the beach, with an injured Alex sleeping nearby.
 Abby crawls over to Alex, prepared to slit his throat.
-However, she accidentally wakes him and he cries out for Derek.
+However, she accidentally wakes him, and he cries out for Derek.
 Lou runs at Derek, distracting him and Abby wrestles with Alex, eventually shooting him with his own shotgun.
 Derek chases Lou and Abby finally cornering them in an open field.
 He fires his gun, but realizes he has run out of bullets.
 He draws his hunting knife and the two women attack him from opposite directions.
 They fight, with a wounded Lou eventually slitting Derek's throat with his knife.

-The movie ends with the two women swimming off the island to civilization.
+The movie ends with the two women sailing away from the island.
+Approaching a dock, they see some men who are preparing their boats.
+The men look at the women with concern and fear as they see them bloody and bruised.